-These healthy turkey meatballs hide some grated zucchini and are baked and drizzled with hot sauce for a little spicy kick.
+These healthy, paleo spicy turkey meatballs hide some grated zucchini and are baked and drizzled with hot sauce for a little spicy kick.
 Simple to make, they are great as the main protein dish for dinner or lunch, or as a quick snack.
-Whole30, paleo, keto, gluten-free.
+Also Whole30, keto, and gluten-free.

-Although I say ‘spicy turkey meatballs’, the amount of hot sauce you add on top can vary on how much heat you like.
+Although I call them ‘spicy turkey meatballs’, the amount of hot sauce you add on top can vary on how much heat you like.
 A little drizzle gives them a tiny kick and could even be kid-friendly.

 You can make the meatballs with ground chicken mince, pork or beef as well.
 They last for around 3 days in the fridge and are very tasty cold.
 I often grab one or two as a snack, maybe with some cherry tomatoes.